jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 Next up on our list is to install the app's dependencies.
 We want these dependencies to be installed inside the container via the `Dockerfile`, so when we run `docker-compose up` for the first time, the app is ready to go.

 In order to do this, we need to run `npm install` in the `Dockerfile`, and, before we do that, we need to get the `package.json` and `npm-shrinkwrap.json` files that it reads into the image.
-Here's what it looks like:
+Here's what the change looks like:

 ```diff
 diff --git a/Dockerfile b/Dockerfile